lindbrook/packageRank/README.md

 > 7 2019-01-07   205 HistData
 ```

-In both cases, lurking in the background is the “compared to what?”
+In both cases, the “compared to what?” question lurks in the background.
-question.
 Is 51 downloads large or small?
-Is the pattern that week
+Is the pattern that first week typical
-typical or unusual?
-To answer these questions, ‘packageRank’ puts
+or unusual?
+To answer these questions, ‘packageRank’ puts package
-package download counts into greater context.
+download counts into greater context.

 ### compute percentiles and ranks

-To do so, the package can compute the rank percentile and nominal rank
+To do so, we can compute the rank percentile and nominal rank of a
-of a package’s downloads:
+package’s downloads:

 ``` r
 packageRank(packages = "HistData", date = "2019-01-01")